Kushal2205a/beverage-sales-api/README.md

 ## Feature Engineering

-All features were computed per state on log transformed sales (`np.log1p`), except for Prophet and ARIMA which uses original scale.
+All features were computed per state on log transformed sales (`np.log1p`), except for Prophet which uses original scale.

 | Feature | Description |
 |---------|-------------|